Marina del Rey, California: Demographics

+Marina del Rey first appeared as a census designated place in the 1980 United States census as part of the Los Angeles census county division.

+2020

 2010

-The 2010 United States Census reported that Marina del Rey had a population of 8,866, of whom 80% are White (75% Non-Hispanic White), 8% Asian, 8% Hispanic or Latino, and 5% African American.
+The 2010 United States census reported that Marina del Rey had a population of 8,866, of whom 80% are White (75% Non-Hispanic White), 8% Asian, 8% Hispanic or Latino, and 5% African American.
 Marina del Rey had a median household income of $95,248, with 9.9% of the population living below the federal poverty line.